-- Boards depicting on provisions of PoA Act in Police Stations and Mandal Revenue Officers (MRO) Offices. - Media campaign lanched against evil practice of untouchability and PoA Act in AIR, Press and on APSRTC buses. - > Awareness workshops organized by reputed NGOs. - Orders issued to concduct 'Sanghika Samkshema Sadassulu' in all Assembly Constituencies.

-- All the SDPOs in the State are issued booklets on Guidelines for the investigating officers, in the investigation of cases under the PoA Act. - > All the DSPs of PCR Cells, CID are sensitized in the in-House Training Programmes. - Handbook of "Government Orders, Memo's and Circulars" on PCR and PoA Acts are also provided to Police officers for ready reference and guidelines. - Basic training for DSPs on the provisions of PoA Act was held including syllabus on training programme for DSPs.
+- Boards depicting on provisions of PoA Act in Police Stations and Tahsildar Officers. - Media campaign launched against evil practice of untouchability and offences of atrocity PoA Act in AIR, Press and on APSRTC buses. - > Awareness workshops organized by reputed NGOs. - Kala Jathas by Scheduled Castes cultural troupes on evils of untouchability. - Sanghika Samkshema Sadassulu' were conducted in all Assembly Constituencies. - All the SDPOs in the State were issued booklets on Guidelines for the investigating officers, in the investigation of cases under the PoA Act as amended. - > All the DSPs of PCR Cells, CID were sensitized in the in-House Training Programmes. - Basic training for DSPs on the provisions of PoA Act was held including syllabus on training programme for DSPs.

-During the year 2016, 873 Police official and 10 other official were sensitized.
-8 publicity/awareness programmes were also conducted during the year.
+During the year 2017, all officers of all Police units were sensitized and 2081 other officials were sensitized.
+162 publicity/awareness programmes were also conducted during the year.

-5.1.10 TRAVELLING AND MAINTENANCE EXPENSES TO WITNESSES AND VICTIMS OF ATROCITIES
+5.1.9 TRAVELLING AND MAINTENANCE EXPENSES TO WITNESSES AND VICTIMS OF ATROCITIES the year 2017, 249 persons were provided travelling and maintenance expenses.

 Travelling and maintenance expenses are provided to the victims, their dependents and witnesses in accordance with the PoA Rules.
-During the year 2016, 261 persons were provided travelling and maintenance expenses.
+During

-5.1.11ECONOMIC AND SOCIAL REHABILITATION OF VICTIMS OF ATROCIES
+5.1.10 ECONOMIC AND SOCIAL REHABILITATION OF VICTIMS OF ATROCIES

 The State Government provides for relief and rehabilitation to the victims of offences of atrocities in accordance with Rule 12 (4) of the PoA Rules.
-During the year 2016, 999 persons were provided relief in all 13 districts.
+During the year 2017, 1069 persons were provided relief in all 13 districts.

-In accordance with Rule 12 (4) and 12(4) (A) of the Scheduled Castes and the Scheduled Tribes (Prevention of Atrocities) Amendment Rules, 2016, the relief and rehabilitation to the victims of offences of atrocities provided within seven day to 3 persons with authorization by the State Government and in 229 persons were provided later than seven days.
+In accordance with Rule 12 (4) and 12(4) (A) of the Scheduled Castes and the Scheduled Tribes (Prevention of Atrocities) Amendment Rules, 2016, the relief and rehabilitation to the victims of offences of atrocities provided within seven day to 10 persons with authorization by the State Government and in 738 persons were provided later than seven days.

 Free legal Aid is given to deserving families belonging to Scheduled Castes and the Scheduled Tribes through Sub-Divisional Level Legal Aid Committee with the Deputy Commissioner of the District as Chairman.
 There is no income limit fixed for eligibility to provide legal aid to the victims of atrocities.
-During the year 2016, 247 persons were provided legal aid.
+During the year 2017, 1311 persons were provided legal aid.